MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Use a ContactProfile entity to create contact-level activities

-After creating a *ContactProfile* entity, you can capture activities of contacts.
-It enables you to see in the activity timeline for an account which contact was responsible for each activity.
+Use a *ContactProfile* entity to capture activities of contacts.
+You can see in the activity timeline for an account which contact was responsible for each activity.
 Most steps follow the typical activity mapping configuration.

    > [!NOTE]
-   > For contact-level activities to work, you must have both **AccountID** and **ContactID** attributes for each record within your activity data.
+   > For contact-level activities to work, a *ContactProfile* entity has been created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).

-**Prerequisite:**
+   >

-The *ContactProfile* entity has been created, either as a [unified contact profile](data-unification-contacts.md) or through [semantic mapping](semantic-mappings.md#define-a-contactprofile-semantic-entity-mapping).
+   > You must have both **AccountID** and **ContactID** attributes for each record within your activity data.

 1. Go to **Data** > **Activities**.

 1. Select **Add Activity** to create a new activity.